ED – Friend or Foe?

 But, it is never enough.

-Whether your eating disorder leads to weight loss or not, you can never be skinny enough, good enough, likable enough or perfect enough.
+Whether your eating disorder leads to weight loss or not, you can never be skinny enough, good enough, likeable enough or perfect enough.
 It pushes you deeper and deeper into the depths of despair and punishes you when you don’t comply with it’s every need.
 It pushes those who truly love you away and convinces you that you are not worthy of love or friendship unless your body is skinnier, and your eating or exercise behaviors are more “controlled.”

 Shame permeates throughout these disorders and perpetuates the behaviors that work to destroy the body and the mind, creating more shame.
 Some friend!